 Weeks 9-13 of Pregnancy

 At this point in your pregnancy, you should be ready to have your first prenatal appointment!
 There will be a lot of information to cover.
-If you have any questions or concerns, make sure to have them readily available!
-I made notes on my phone beforehand.
-This will also be one of the longer appointments you have in your pregnancy, so keep that in mind.
+If you have any questions or concerns, make sure to have them readily available.
+I tend to keep things like this on my notes app in my phone!

 What to expect from your first trimester appointment: